| | | |

 itself was just over 20 years old when she was born ..So she grew up

 in a new society of hope … but also of uncertainty.
+300 years of broken promises by foreign powers indifferent to the

 suffering of ordinary people in New Brunswick history could easily